Muph0/santas-lang/Reference.md

 # Language reference

-The program module consists of multiple files.
-The module may contain multiple workshop blocks and one Santa block.
+The program source consists of one or more files.
+The translation treats them as if they were concatenated into one string.
+Altogether, the module may contain multiple workshop blocks and one Santa block.

-    workshop MyWorkshop1: ;
+    workshop MyWorkshop1: ... ;
-    workshop MyWorkshop2: ;
+    workshop MyWorkshop2: ... ;
     ...

-    Santa will: ;
+    Santa will: ... ;

 You describe the workshop layout and then tell Santa what to do.